 Things To Know

-• Boulder is located on Scenic Byway 12, and it’s located about 45 minutes from the junction with S.R.
+• Boulder is located on Scenic Byway 12, about 45 minutes from the junction with S.R.
 24 (between Capitol Reef National Park and Torrey).

-• The Hogsback section of Highway 12 is a short ways south of Boulder, providing a steep section of winding switchbacks overlooking the monument.
+• The Hogsback section of Highway 12 is a short way south of Boulder, providing a steep section of winding switchbacks overlooking the monument.

-Boulder is a gateway to some of the state’s best hiking opportunities.
-Be sure to be adequately prepared for conditions and always let someone know where you’re going and when you will be back.
+Boulder, Utah, is a gateway to some of the state’s best hiking opportunities.
+Be sure to be adequately prepared for the conditions and always let someone know where you’re going and when you will be back.

 • Lower Calf Creek Falls is a popular 6.2-mile roundtrip waterfall hike.
 Plan for 3.5 to 4 hours to enjoy the stunning canyon, stream, and, of course, the waterfall.
 It begins at the Calf Creek campground, located between Boulder and Escalante.
 For a less-crowded option, hike Upper Calf Creek.